MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 **Expenses Context**

 Similar to the Payments context we can see we have an "expenses" folder which groups the related expenses logic.
 In this we have a few ecto models representing companies, card holders and expenses.
-However we also have an "expenses_processor" which receives the kafka messages as follows:
+However we also have an "expenses_processor" which receives the Kafka messages as follows:

 ```elixir